 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

-During pre-writing exercises, it is important to record everything that comes to mind without editing yourself during the process.
-Use the tools to generate many different questions and ideas for you to choose from when formulating your topic.
+During prewriting exercises, it is important to record everything that comes to mind without editing yourself.
+Use these exercises to generate a number of different questions and ideas for you to choose from when formulating your topic.

 Brainstorming can help you find where your true interests lie and what part of a topic you want to delve into further.

 Freewriting helps you generate new ideas and questions about a topic by asking you to write nonstop without editing for a set time period.

 Clustering (or concept mapping) helps you refine ideas and narrow the scope of a topic by making a map or diagram of different things you associate with a central topic.

 A diagram showing concepts drawn in rectangular boxes, which are connected by arrows with labels—such as "is a," "gives rise to," "results in," "is required by," or "contributes to"—that denote the relationships between concepts.

 Writing often feels demanding and difficult because it's asking us to do two apparently contradictory things at the same time: create and contain.
 You want your ideas to flow like a river, swift and strong, but if you pour out your ideas indiscriminately, the river will overflow its banks.
 You have to be judicious with the amount of information you include and selective with your word choices.
 A strongly flowing river is one that has banks to contain and direct the flow.
 Both freedom and structure are necessary.